-When an inside overlapped right-of-way board must gybe or bear away at a mark to sail her proper course, until she gybes or bears away she shall sail no farther from the mark than Commented [#121]: Sub.
-224-15, Proposal 2 as edited.
+When an inside overlapped right-of-way board must gybe or bear away at a mark to sail her proper course, until she gybes or bears away she shall sail no farther from the mark than needed to sail that course.
+Rule B2.18.4 does not apply at a gate mark.